darktasevski/CompSci/Math/geometry.md

 ![Segment](../static/math/line_segment.png)

-A **ray** starts at one point and continues on forever in one direction, like this:
+A **ray** starts at one point and continues forever in one direction, like this:

 ![Ray](../static/math/ray.png)